getsolus/help-center-docs/docs/packaging/packaging-changes.md

 #### Initial GitHub Migration from old Phabricator Dev Tracker

+- _This change was superseded by the later monorepo migration._
-- The new multi-repo setup for packages is under `github.com/solus-packages` organization, packages are now updated with PRs to individual repositories.
+- The new multirepo setup for packages was under `github.com/solus-packages` organization, packages were updated with PRs to individual repositories.
 - Issues were migrated to `github.com/getsolus/packages` from Phabricator. _Closed issues were not migrated._
 - A read-only instance of the old Dev Tracker is available at [phab.getsol.us](https://phab.getsol.us). _This will eventually be shut down._